erinash/teampsd/resources/training_guides/github/documentation_checklist_teampsd_manual.md

 - [ ] Assign you **issue card** to the appropriate **pipeline** - to prioritize the content of the **task card** or **bug card**
 - [ ] All **urgent issues** including **bugs** should be assigned to the **Priority Epic**.
 - [ ] Other **task cards** should be allocated to the appropriate **pipeline** which includes **Priority Epic** (current focus of work), **Upcoming Epic** (work that will need to be completed by the next epic) and **Upcoming Backlog** (work that will need to be completed two epics back from the curren epic) and **Icebox** (work that will need to be completed but does not currently have an associated due date)
+- [ ] Select the appropriate **Assignee** this will typically be you or an individual team member producing work for the issue.
+Typically only **1** person is assigned to a task card.

-ii.
-Assignee - assign to an individual team member producing work for the issue iii.
-Label- assign workgroup (lead) responsible for tracking the task iv.
+iii.
+Label- assign workgroup (lead) responsible for tracking and completing the task iv.
 Projects - assign to domain-specific TeamPSD tracker (issues, features, document, manuscript, team)
 v.
 Milestones - select monthly sprint milestone within the workgroup vi.
 Estimate - Estimate task in complexity points